menchelab/VRNetzer/README.md

 ## **USE CASE: Gene prioritization**

-Ths refers to the chapter 'Application to prioritization of genomic variants' from the publication describing one specific use case for identifying a single disease causing gene out of a set of given variant genes.
+This refers to the chapter 'Application to prioritization of genomic variants' from the publication describing one specific use case for identifying a single disease causing gene out of a set of given variant genes.

 In the VRNetzer release 1.1 candidate and seed genes are already contained as a prepared data set.